 The CPU and core logic can run at up to 5 times the frequency of external clock (Max.
-BIU frequency = 40 MHz for 100 MHz and 33 MHz for 66 and 80 MHz version.
+BIU frequency is 33 MHz.
 This is enabled by the use of CLKSEL pins, as shown below.

 Table 8.
 Clock Multiplication Factor